segmentio/segment-docs/src/connections/destinations/catalog/actions-snap-conversions/index.md

 8. Follow the steps in the Destinations Actions documentation on [Customizing mappings](/docs/connections/destinations/actions/#customizing-mappings).

 > warning ""
-> In order for events to be sent to Snap, you **must** add a Pixel ID for web and offline conversions or a Snap App ID and App ID for mobile conversions.
+> To send events to Snap, you **must** add a Pixel ID for web and offline conversions or a Snap App ID and App ID for mobile conversions.
 If missing, events will fail.

 {% include components/actions-fields.html %}

 > warning ""
-> By default, all mappings will be sent as `WEB` conversions.
+> By default, all mappings are sent as `WEB` conversions.
 If you want to send events as mobile or offline conversions, update the Event Conversion Type in each mapping to be `MOBILE_APP` or `OFFLINE`.

-## FAQ & Troubleshooting
+## FAQ and Troubleshooting

 ### Deduplication with the Snap Pixel or App Ads Kit (SDK)
 There are many ways to send conversion data to Snap, including through the Snap Pixel, App Ads Kit or Conversions API.
 Snap recommends sending redundant data across sources to ensure the best optimization, targeting, and measurement capabilities.
 The Client Deduplication ID, Transaction ID, and Mobile Ad Identifier are used by Snap to deduplicate events across sources.
 Please see below for guidance on when to use each field for deduplication.